Is property management the same as strata management?

 What is a property manager?

-A property manager is engaged by a landlord to manage their rental property for them, whether that’s a house, an apartment, townhouse or other property.
+A property manager is engaged by an owner who is landlord to manage their rental property for them, whether that’s a house, an apartment, townhouse or other property.
 Responsibilities of a property manager can include:

 - Advertising rental vacancies and screening potential tenants